appsecnz/appsecnz.github.io/conference/sponsorship.md

 **Free Conference Passes:**

 For 2022, we have introduced a $30 per person registration fee for most delegates, while keeping the event FREE for students and unwaged delegates.
-For registered delegates, conference t-shirts will again be an optional purchase, at $10 each.
+For registered delegates, conference t-shirts will again be an optional purchase, at $15 each ($12 for students/unwaged).

 Each sponsorship package includes a number of free conference passes (see table above).
 Each sponsor delegate will also receive free conference t-shirt.

 To claim these free registrations, sponsors must provide the names, email addresses, and t-shirt sizes of those to whom they should be issued, to the conference's Sponsor Liaison.
-Please plan to provide delegate information on or before Friday, 28 January.
-Nominees whose information is provided after 28 January cannot be guaranteed a t-shirt.
+Please plan to provide delegate information on or before Monday, 6 June.
+Sponsor delegates whose information is provided after 6 June cannot be guaranteed a t-shirt.

 **Sponsor Logos:**